Data Subject Rights

 - to protect, enforce or defend our rights and property;

-- to support operational retention needs (including to support the phased migration of data from KBC Bank Ireland DAC to KBC Bank NV (acting through its branch in Ireland) [or other third party acquirer notified to you] and the operational wind-down of KBC Bank Ireland DAC systems);
+- to support operational retention needs (including to support the phased migration of data from KBC Bank Ireland DAC (now Exicon DAC) to KBC Bank NV (acting through its branch in Ireland) [or other third party acquirer notified to you] and the operational wind-down of KBC Bank Ireland DAC (now Exicon DAC) systems);

 If the purpose for which the information was obtained has ceased and the personal information is no longer required, the personal information will be deleted or anonymised which means that your personal information is stripped of identifying characteristics or where it is required to be obtained for an additional period for operational reasons, security measures will be applied to prevent any further use of your personal information by the KBC Group other than its storage in a secure manner following which it will be deleted as explained above.

-I made an application for a KBC Bank Ireland Account and/or financial product but did not fully open it.
+I made an application for a KBC Bank Ireland (now Exicon) Account and/or financial product but did not fully open it.
 How do I ensure my data has been erased?

 What does GDPR mean to me?